adrianblakey/slot-car-ecom/README.md

 Power it off and follow the ESCape32 Wiki to connect its signal, ground and power to the Remora, you'll optionally need a diode for full duplex.

 Apply power (at least 4v) to the eCom.
 Browse the link again - you should see the current setting values.

+##Connecting the dongle to the Remora

+If you look very closely at the Remora you'll see a very small 4 pin connector on the top of the board.
+This exports 4 connections, namely:

+   - +3.3 vdc
+   - GND
+   - PA1
+   - PA15

+These need to be connected to the eqivalent pins of the ESP S2 or WiFi link.